nostrband/enclaved/README.md

 We are skeptical about the use of AWS KMS, so we'll *"build it ourselves"* (tm).
 Right now, when parent sends `shutdown` command, the enclave's `supervisord` is gracefully stopped, disk file is unmounted and then stream-encrypted with [`age`](https://github.com/FiloSottile/age) and sent back to parent with [`rclone`](https://rclone.org), `socat` and `vsock`.
 The data is saved in `./instance/data/`, and when the enclave is restarted, same data is read back from parent and decrypted by `age` and mounted back as disk.

-NOTE: the custom key storage service isn't implemented yet, so all existing instances are not safe and should only be used for prototyping/debuging.
+To decrypt the data recovered on restart, we upload the encryption key into a key storage service.
+The key storage is [`keycrux`](https://github.com/nostrband/keycrux), it's a simple service running in it's own TEE. `enclaved` will upload it's disk key into `keycrux` and provide it's current attestation.
+When `enclaved` restarts, it asks `keycrux` for the keys and provides it's new attestation - if attestations are exactly the same (simple restart) then keys are returned, and `enclaved` can decrypt it's state.

 ## Code updates

+If code is upgraded and attestation changes, how can previous `enclaved` state be recovered?
-The big question is: if clients rely on code hashes to verify the server, how can server be updated?

-It's ok when you control your own client and can update them both, but it's not ok when clients are third-parties.
+If clients rely on specific code hashes to verify the server, how can server be updated?
+It's easy when you control your own client and can update them both, but it's not ok when clients are third-parties.

-That's where Nostr and our custom key storage are gonna help.
-The plan is to have app maintainers publish `releases` with expected code hashes on Nostr, and let key storage apply policies like *only release keys to the updated enclave if new hashes are properly signed by maintainers*, etc.

-Clients could then discover the updated PCR values and check on Nostr if this is an upgrade signed by maintainers and thus accept the new code hashes.

-The details TBD, if you want to help build this out - send your ideas.
+That's where our custom key store (`keycrux`) will help.

+To recover the state if `enclaved` is upgraded, an *update policy* is provided when disk key is uploaded to `keycrux`.
+Later on, when key is requested, if newly provided attestation differs from the one provided when key was stored, `keycrux` verifies the new attestation against the policy.
+Currently, the policy is roughly "the new build is signed by the same pubkeys", which means "if maintainers decided to upgrade the code, then it's ok to release the keys".

+For clients, instead of relying on specific [PCR values](https://docs.aws.amazon.com/enclaves/latest/user/set-up-attestation.html#where), we're proposing a similar approach: rely on a set of maintainers signing new code releases.
+When client discovers a service with unknown PCR values, it should check the set of `release signatures` - if those are made by the expected set of maintainers, then it is assumed that the service is valid.

+FIXME link to NIP-style proposals for all these Nostr events.

 ## Exposing open ports